 “I was quite surprised that indeed no one had thought of this before,” said Leder, now director of the Natural History Museum in Leipzig, Germany.
 “The simple beauty of this method must have been too obvious to be seen.
 Our model was much more stable than previous approaches.
 This collaboration was a wonderful example of why working with amateur and hobby paleontologists is so important.”

-Perez cautioned that because individual sharks vary in size, the team’s methods still have a range of error of about 10 feet when applied to the largest individuals.
+Perez cautioned that because individual sharks vary in size, the team’s methods still have a range of error of about 10 feet (3 meters) when applied to the largest individuals.
 It’s also unclear exactly how wide megalodon’s jaw was and difficult to guess based on teeth alone – some shark species have gaps between each tooth while the teeth in other species overlap.

 “Even though this potentially advances our understanding, we haven’t really settled the question of how big megalodon was.
 There’s still more that could be done, but that would probably require finding a complete skeleton at this point,” he said.